Erdos-Projects/fall-2025-predicting-liver-graft-acceptance/README.md

-# Predicting Liver Transplant Rejection
+# Predicting Graft Acceptance/Rejection After Liver Transplantation
 Team Members: Gonca Bulbul, Noah Mac, Winnie Lau

-This is our Fall 2025 Erdős Institute Data Science Boot Camp project.
+This is the repository for our Fall 2025 Erdős Institute Data Science Boot Camp project.

 ## Introduction
 Liver transplantation is a life-saving therapy where the diseased liver is replaced with another person's healthy liver, but one of the main complications of liver transplantation is immune-mediated rejection.
 This occurrs when patient's immune system  attacks the transplanted liver.